Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Numerical implementation

-From the efficient magnetic field and energy of the particle we know the corresponding synchrotron spectra; the intensity of emitted radiation as a function of frequency $\mathrm{d} I / \mathrm{d}\omega$, see Fig. \ref{fig:synchrotronspectra}.
+From the expressions for the effective magnetic field and the energy of the particles we know the corresponding synchrotron spectra, i.e., the intensity of emitted radiation as a function of frequency $\mathrm{d} I / \mathrm{d}\omega$, see Fig. \ref{fig:synchrotronspectra}.
 This can be expressed as

-where the integral of the parenthesis over all $\omega$ is $1$.
+where the integral over all $\omega$ of the expression in the parenthesis is $1$.

-To control computational cost and resolution of the output we can alter the number of super-photons to emit per super-particle and time step.
-This could be one or several super-photons per super-particle and time step or it could be less, randomly choosing only a subset of super-particles to emit.
-Furthermore one can control the number of real photons represented by a super-photon, individually and at runtime for this purpose.
+To control the computational costs and the resolution of the output we can alter the number of super-photons to emit per super-particle and time step.
+This could be one or several super-photons per super-particle and time step or it could be less, choosing at random to emit only from a subset of super-particles.
+Furthermore, one can for this purpose control the number of real photons represented by a super-photon, both individually and at runtime.

-To test if a particle is to emit a photon we pick a frequency $\omega_{\text{emit}}$ randomly (from a certain distribution) and calculate the number of such photons to emit, $\mathrm{d}N=\mathrm{d}I/\hbar \omega_{\text{emit}}$, from the synchrotron intensity $\mathrm{d}I$ and the energy of such a photon.
-With this often being a number less than $1$, emission is determined by comparing to a (pseudo)random number $R\in [0:1]$.
+To test if a particle is to emit a photon we pick a frequency $\omega_{\text{emit}}$ randomly from a certain distribution.
+To reduce the numerical noise we take this distribution to have characteristics similar to the synchrotron spectra, so frequencies where the synchrotron spectra is large are generated more often (to compensate for this, the probability of emission will be divided by the value of the distribution).
+This is achieved with the simplified function

-To reduce the numerical noise we make the distribution from which we pick $\omega_{\text{emit}}$ similar to the synchrotron spectra, so that we more often generate a frequency where the synchrotron spectra is large (to compensate we reduce the probability of emission by dividing by the same distribution).
-This is done with a simplified function, $S(x)$ having the same asymptotics as the synchrotron spectra.
-As it is more simple we can analytically calculate
+which has a similar asymptotic behaviour as the synchrotron spectra.
+The constant $a\approx 0.69021 $ is determined so that $\int_0^{\infty} S(x) = 1$.
+For this function we can analytically calculate